admin-shell-io/submodel-templates/published/Service Request Notification/1/0/2/README.md

 - Whitespace embedded in semantic identifier URIs (for example `https://admin-shell.io/zvei/nameplate/1/0/ContactInformations/ContactInformation `) was removed so that exact identifier matching succeeds.
 8 occurrences before, 0 after.

-### Verification

-- Both JSON artifacts deserialize and pass `aas-core3` constraint verification with 0 violations.
-- Both AASX packages open as valid OPC packages with well-formed XML payloads.
-  All non-payload package entries are byte-identical to version 1.0.1.
-- Residual `category` occurrences in any artifact: 0.